TIY-Austin-Front-End-Engineering/Curriculum/day-33/README.md

 4. Run `npm install` to install the back-end dependencies.
 5. Run `bower install` to install the front-end dependencies.
 6. To run your sails server type `forever -w start app.js`.
 This will restart the server any time there is a change to one of the server files.
+	1. To stop the sails server type `forever stop app.js`
 7. I recommend keeping the server output log open in its own terminal window: `forever logs app.js -f`
+	1. To stop watching the log type `ctrl+c`
 8. Open http://localhost:1337 in Chrome to make sure that the app is running properly

 ### 3. Set up your production environment